 An experienced divorce attorney is invaluable when dealing with asset division and coming to a property settlement agreement.
-At Hayes, Berry, White & Vanzant, we are happy to answer all your questions and address any concerns regarding what will happen to your assets and property during divorce.
-For a consultation with an asset division lawyer from our firm, we invite you to contact us here or call us at (940) 387-3518.
+At Hayes, Berry, White & Vanzant, LLP, we are happy to answer all your questions and address any concerns regarding what will happen to your assets and property during divorce.
+For a consultation with an asset division lawyer from our firm, we invite you to contact us online or call us at 940-230-2386.

 A basic understanding of property definitions is a good starting point when tackling a divorce property settlement.
 The State of Texas divides property into two different categories:

 Some people believe wages earned by a spouse are that particular spouse’s separate property.
 However, this assumption is incorrect.
 A spouse’s wages acquired during marriage are considered community property.

 Let’s say you bought a bass boat during marriage.
 You make all the payments on the boat until it’s paid off, using money from your wage earnings.
 Your spouse never makes any contribution whatsoever to pay for the boat.
 These facts do not make the bass boat your separate property.
 For purposes of coming to a property settlement, the boat is community property and subject to equitable division.

 The fact that the boat is community property (i.e., subject to equitable division) means either you or your spouse could receive the boat in a property settlement agreement.
 However, the situation above sets out persuasive reasoning — since you bought and paid for the boat, you should receive it in a court-ordered division.
 But if you receive the boat, you will likely have to give up some other piece of property or even cash so the ultimate division of community property is just and equitable.
 As spouses, you can agree on these matters, or the court can force a division upon you if you cannot agree.
 It is possible that the court could order the boat to be sold and have the proceeds divided.